Jambiani, Tanzania: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types D and G. Be careful to get the right kind.
-The majority of adapters on sale are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types D and G. It's important that you find the right type.
+Many adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 A portable power bank, like this one